cxreet/razor/README.md

 # Razor:  A Framework for Post-deployment Software Debloating

-we proposese a practical debloating framework,
+We proposese a practical debloating framework,
 RAZOR, that performs code reduction for deployed binaries.
 Based on users’ specification, Razor customizes the binary to generate a functional program with the minimal code size.